Climbing Mount Rainier

 Success on the Mountain

-Every route up Mount Rainier offers its own challenge and scenery, and climbing in different seasons further multiplies the variety of experiences on these hallowed mountainsides.
+Every route climbing Mount Rainier offers its own challenge and scenery, and climbing in different seasons further multiplies the variety of experiences on these hallowed mountainsides.
 In short, you can pursue a lifetime’s worth of adventure up on this epic stratovolcano.

 You need a climbing pass (and, if you’re going to overnight on the mountain, a wilderness permit) from the National Park Service; check out this page to familiarize yourself with all the regulations.

 Even if you hope to someday do an independent climb up Rainier, we recommend making at least your first few attempts with the help of guides such as RMI or Alpine Ascents.
 Tahoma’s full of hazards, from plunging crevasses and slide-prone headwalls and ice cliffs to the omnipresent threat of storms, which may sock the summit in for days on end.
 As on any snowpeak, you need to exercise lots of common sense up here, and you should never attempt the summit if conditions look too risky—even if you’re only a few hundred feet away.
-If Rainier seems a little to daunting for your first climb you may consider Mount Baker as it is very similar just not as big.
+If Rainier seems a little too daunting for your first climb you may consider Mount Baker as it is very similar just not as big.

 Want some informative background reading on Mount Rainier routes?
 We recommend the aforementioned Mount Rainier: A Climbing Guide by Gauthier as well as Fred Beckey’s classic Cascade Alpine Guide: Vol. I.